 This section lists the different requirements (and how they link to other RL18 normative work) for the work in the IBACS work item based on the defined objectives.

-[Terminal architecture - Objective 1 - work will be done in MeCAR (XR client architecture)]

-[IMS session setup - Objective 2 - work will be done in 5G_RTP]
+Terminal architecture [Objective 1]:

+[aligned architecture with MeCAR and generic SA4 XR client architecture

+support standalone, edge-assisted, and wireless tethered UEs integrated with an MTSI client]

+IMS session setup [Objective 2]:

+[session setup, control, and capability negotiation procedures for traditional and AR media supporting multiple device-types in one IMS communications session]

-[AR media & device support - Objective 3 - work will be done in MeCAR]
+AR media & device support [Objective 3]:

+[One-way or bi-directional transport of traditional and AR media, scene description, and metadata (as defined in MeCAR) via the IMS media path, including the Data Channel.]

-spatial descriptions [objective 4]:
+Spatial descriptions [objective 4]:

 the location, orientation, and capabilities of physical world devices (e.g., audio/video capture devices or objects, need to be detected on its relation to “virtual” representations